WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 ### Element segments

-The meaning of the bits of the flag field for element segments is:
+The meaning of the bits of the flag field (a `varuint32`) for element segments is:

 | Bit | Meaning                                          |
 | -   | -                                                |